-MAC and Me is most famous for two things, neither of which are being a good film.
-The first is that it’s a blatant copy of E.T., down to the “stranded alien looking for his family”, the single mom raising two boys who takes in the critter, a death and miracle resurrection, government agents trying to capture the thing, and Ronald McDonald hosting a magic show.
+Mac and Me is most famous for two things, neither of which are being a good film.
+The first is that it’s a blatant copy of E.T., including having a stranded alien looking for his family, the single mom raising two boys who harbors said alien, a death and miracle resurrection, government agents trying to capture the thing, and Ronald McDonald hosting a magic show.
 Okay, maybe the last thing wasn’t in E.T., but you can’t prove that it wasn’t between one of the scenes!

-The second claim to fame is MAC‘s proud product placement: this film is a haven for conversations about and shots of Coca-Cola, Skittles and McDonald’s (among others).
-I don’t know how many takes it took for the actor playing Eric to say the line “[Coca-Cola] must be like what they drink on their home world!” without falling into hysterics, but I bet it had to be in the triple digits.
+The second claim to fame is Mac and Me’s shameless product placement.
+This film is a haven for conversations about and shots of Coca-Cola, Skittles, and McDonald’s.
+I don’t know how many takes it took for the actor playing Eric to say the line “Coca-Cola must be like what they drink on their home world!” without falling into hysterics, but I bet it had to be in the triple digits.
 I’m not really sure I’d ever want to meet aliens who derive 95% of their nutrition from a sugar buzz and caffeine overdose, but if I did, I would be sure to shake any cans I gave them vigorously before backing up and making a dash for safety.

-Another surprise was how entertained MAC and Me kept me, despite being a rip-off of a kid classic.
-There’s always something goofy going on in every scene, from government agents in three-piece suits chasing down a kid on a wheelchair in the middle of a busy street to MAC’s repeated attempts at home decorating.
-I remember watching this as a kid, but I had no recollection of the McDonald’s scene, which might be evidence of self-induced amnesia.
+Surprisingly, Mac and Me kept me pretty entertained, despite being a rip-off.
+There’s always something goofy going on in every scene, from government agents in three-piece suits chasing down a kid on a wheelchair in the middle of a busy street to Mac’s repeated attempts at home decorating.

 I haven’t even gotten a chance to tell you about the aliens themselves.
 Trying to change things up from E.T. just a bit, the aliens are wrinkly, bald creatures with long fingers and large liquid eyes.
 Their heads carry an interesting rectal metaphor: the backs of their skulls looks like butts, and their mouths… well, let’s just say that “small and puckered” was an interesting creature design decision for Orion studios.

-Also unlike E.T., the MACs can use their hands to blow holes through walls, mess with any electrical field, and remote control toy cars.
+Also unlike E.T., the Macs can use their hands to blow holes through walls, mess with any electrical field, and remote control toy cars.
 Oh, and their bodies are flame-retardant.
-I’m not quite sure why the start of the movie shows this family as reduced to desert-dwellers sucking water from the ground through a straw, as they’re clearly our genetic superiors, except for their caffeine addiction.
-I started to make a connection out loud between the MACs and mosquitoes, and got a sharp elbow in the rib for my efforts.
-Ooch.
-All I’m saying is that while E.T.’s odd appearance managed to be cute, the MACs come across as nudist vampiric leeches.
+I’m not quite sure why the start of the movie shows this family as reduced to desert-dwellers sucking water from the ground through a straw, as they’re clearly our genetic superiors except for their caffeine addiction.
+All I’m saying is that while E.T.’s odd appearance managed to be cute, the Macs come across as nudist vampiric leeches.